Creating a Video

 Click below to download the Contest Entry Form

-We want as many students as possible to Take a Stand for conservation by entering our Community challenge.
+We want as many students as possible to Take a Stand for conservation by entering our Student Innovation Challenge Contest.
 Your action project needs to be showcased using an art medium.
 Some of you may select to submit a video for this, but not everybody has filmmaking experience!
 To help you get started we’ve put together a list of helpful resources showing you how to shoot and edit your own videos using free software!

 Video Editing Software